lorin/devstack-vm/README.md

 Note that you have to do this each time you reboot.

-### Identify the right vboxnet interface

-VirtualBox creates a logical network interface for each host-only network it creates.
-You need to find the one that corresponds to eth2 on the Vagrant machine, which is on subnet 172.24.4.1/24.
-You can get a list of logical interfaces with the ifconfig command:

-    ifconfig

-On my machine, it's vboxnet20.

-    vboxnet20: flags=8843<UP,BROADCAST,RUNNING,SIMPLEX,MULTICAST> mtu 1500
-        ether 0a:00:27:00:00:14
-        inet 172.24.4.1 netmask 0xffffff00 broadcast 172.24.4.255

-Note how the inet is 172.24.24.1 and the netmask in hex is 0xffffff00, which is /24

-### Edit the pfctl config file
+### Edit the pfctl config file to NAT the floating IP subnet

 Edit /etc/pf.conf as root, and add the following line (substituting `vboxnet20` for the right vboxnet interface on your machine) after the "net-anchor" line:

-    nat on en0 from vboxnet20:network -> (en0)
+    nat on en0 from 172.24.4.1/24 -> (en0)

 ### Load the file and enable PF

     sudo pfctl -f /etc/pf.conf
-    sudo pftcl -e
+    sudo pfctl -e

 (From [Martin Nash's blog][6].
 See info there on how to make the IP forwarding persist across reboots ).